Meet the Bukusu proverb embalikha yarafua nga ekhilakhima – A tale of polygamy, the church and Elijah Masinde’s resistance.

 poster: Steve Jobs stay hungry stay foolish

 A certain Stanford commencement speech will forever be a bible chapter for rebels of certain type.
-Those who dare to ‘think different’ as preached by the 1997 to 2002 Apple, Inc advertising slogan.
-It was at the end of this emotional, inspiring speech that Steve Jobs urged the class of 2005 to ‘stay hungry, stay … Read more
+Those who dare to ‘think different’ as preached by the 1997 to 2002 Apple, … Read more

 Mulembe Nation’s Ultimate List of Bukusu Proverbs On Health That Pack a Punch Of Wisdom On Good Living and Wellness